nnsvs/nnsvs/docs/update_guide.rst

 ~~~

 NNSVS now uses the rest note information in the preprocessing and synthesis stages.
-In addition, NNSVS aasumes that the rest note (or equivalent phoneme) context is on the first feature in your hed file.
+In addition, NNSVS assumes that the rest note (or equivalent phoneme) context is on the first feature in your hed file.
 For example, the first feature of a JP hed file should look like:

 .. code-block::